sacarlson/stellar_utility/multi-sign-websocket/readme.txt

 #dependancies
-most if not all of the dependancies should be contained in the Gemfile in this directory other than that you do need bundler and I also run rbenv with ruby 1.9.3-p484 as default but newer should also work
+most if not all of the dependancies should be contained in the Gemfile in this directory other than that you do need bundler and I also run rbenv with ruby 1.9.3-p484 as default but newer ruby should also work just never tried